MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **HostOsSkuName**  The OS edition which is running Setup360 instance (previous OS).
 - **InstanceId**  A unique GUID that identifies each instance of setuphost.exe
 - **ReportId**  With Windows Update, this is the updateID that is passed to Setup.
 In media setup, this is the GUID for the install.wim.
-- **Setup360Extended**  Extension of result - more granular information about phase/action when the potential failure happened
+- **Setup360Extended**  Detailed information about the phase/action when the potential failure occurred.
 - **Setup360Mode**  The phase of Setup360.
-Example: Predownload, Install, Finalize, Rollback etc.
+Example: Predownload, Install, Finalize, Rollback.
 - **Setup360Result**  The result of Setup360.
 This is an HRESULT error code that can be used to diagnose errors.
-- **Setup360Scenario**  Setup360 flow type (Boot, Media, Update, MCT)
+- **Setup360Scenario**  Setup360 flow type (Boot, Media, Update, MCT).
 - **SetupVersionBuildNumber**  The build number of Setup360 (build number of target OS).
 - **State**  The exit state of a Setup360 run.
-Example: succeeded, failed, blocked, cancelled
+Example: succeeded, failed, blocked, cancelled.
 - **TestId**  A string to uniquely identify a group of events.
 - **WuId**  This is the Windows Update Client ID.
 With Windows Update, this is the same as the clientId.

 ### Setup360Telemetry.PreInstallUX

-This event sends data regarding OS updates and upgrades from Windows 7, Windows 8, and Windows 10.
-Specifically, the Setup360Telemetry.PreinstallUX indicates the outcome of the PreinstallUX portion of the update process.
+This event sends data regarding OS updates and upgrades from Windows 7, Windows 8, and Windows 10, to help keep Windows up-to-date.
+Specifically, it indicates the outcome of the PreinstallUX portion of the update process.

 The following fields are available: